team-plain/typescript-sdk/README.md

 }
 ```

-An error can be **one of**
+An error can be **one of** the below:

 ### MutationError
 [(view source)](./src/error.ts)
-If you only handle one error when using the SDK, handle this one.
-This is an error returned by a mutation within Plain's API and contains lots of information of what went wrong.
-It is called `MutationError` since every mutation
+This is an error contains lots of information of what went wrong.
+It is called `MutationError` since it maps to the `MutationError` type in our GraphQL schema and is returned as part of every mutation in our API.

-error has a `errorDetails` field which contains the full error details.
+You can view the full details of this error under `errorDetails`.

-Here is an example error:
+A mutation error will contain:
 - **message**: an English technical description of the error.
 This error is usually meant to be read by a developer and not an end user.
 - **type**: one of `VALIDATION`, `FORBIDDEN`, `INTERNAL`.
 See [MutationErrorType](https://docs.plain.com/core-api/reference/enums/mutation-error-type) for a description of each value.
 - **code**: a unique error code for each type of error returned.
 This code can be used to provide a localized or user-friendly error message.
 You can find the list of error codes [in our docs](https://docs.plain.com/error-codes) .